 “Yes!
 Because it proves your reader didn’t read the script!!!!
 Or she’s a total idiot novice!!!”

-If you’re more interested in picking a fight with your script analyst or script coverage company over insignificant details in your screenplay that have very little or even nothing to do with the major flaws of your script, you should probably reconsider the whole script feedback angle to begin with.
+If you’re more interested in picking a fight with your script analyst or script coverage company over insignificant details in your screenplay that have very little or even nothing to do with the major flaws of your script, you should probably not be asking anyone to provide you notes on your screenplay.

-Put frankly, there’s nothing worse than a guy who asks for feedback or orders script coverage, and then becomes a “lawyer” for his script once he reads that feedback, arguing you over stuff that doesn’t really matter, compared with the larger, more substantial problems his script has.
+Put frankly, there’s nothing worse than a writer who asks for feedback or orders script coverage, and then becomes a “lawyer” for his script once he reads that feedback, arguing you over stuff that doesn’t really matter, compared with the larger, more substantial problems the script may have.

 Don’t pay for script feedback until you’ve gotten free feedback first

-If you are open to having your script receive honest criticism, then here’s my advice, as a person who’s worked as a script analyst for nearly 25 years, and who’s run one of the best script coverage companies on the web since 1999:
+If you are open to having your script receive honest criticism, then here’s my advice, as a person who’s worked as a script analyst for over 25 years, and has owned and operated the industry’s best script coverage service since 1999:

 But what you don’t want to do is expect any third party, no matter how much or how little you pay them, to treat your script as if it’s a BMW in need of engine repair, or a house in need of painting.